 Please see news and information below regarding specific universities and events.
 These links may contain important information regarding Virtual Open Day Events.
+Other virtual events and opportunities can also be found here.

 However, recognising the huge challenges at this time, we wanted to share some news from the Take Your Place team.

-Over the summer, the Take Your Place team have been working hard to provide a new and effective method to support young people across East Anglia to understand and decide about higher education pathways – a method responsive to the impact of the Covid-19 pandemic and new barriers to traditional outreach.
+The Take Your Place team have been working hard to provide a new and effective method to support young people across East Anglia to understand and decide about higher education pathways – a method responsive to the impact of the Covid-19 pandemic and new barriers to traditional outreach.

 They are therefore pleased to announce the launch of their new website and resource hub: www.takeyourplace.ac.uk, offering key information and signposting to events, news, resources and provision from HE providers across East Anglia, all in one place.